 This course gives you a thorough introduction to RAID, it is APT-accredited, and gives you access to important resources for you to use post-course.
 Whether you simply want to broaden your knowledge or want to pioneer the introduction of such a positive and energising approach to your colleagues, this course is for you.
 It can be studied by teams or individuals, see below.

-Click Add to Cart or, for further information on the format of APT online training, the APT’s guarantee to you, and how to make a group booking, click here.
+For further information on the format of APT online training, the APT’s guarantee to you, and how to make a group booking, click here.

 The RAID® Course aims: